calebmolstad/academic-site/content/authors/admin/_index.md

 ---
 # Display name
-title: Caleb D. Molstad
+title: Dr. Caleb D. Molstad

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: PhD Candidate
+role: PhD, English Literature

 # Organizations/Affiliations to show in About widget
 organizations: